It’s one of the most popular and famous football clubs in the world, and in this post, you’ll discover the ultimate list of facts about Real Madrid.

 It wasn’t until the year 1920 though that they were officially known as “Real Madrid, ” as opposed to their original name “Madrid Football Club.”
 It was King Alfonso XIII who granted the title of “Real,” which means “Royal,” to the club.

 Real Madrid was one of the founding members of the Royal Spanish Football Federation, an organization that was formed on January 4, 1909.

-Together with other founding clubs FC Barcelona and Athletic Bilbao, they are one of the three clubs that have never been relegated from the first division of Spanish football.
+Together with other founding clubs FC Barcelona (that plays at Camp Nou) and Athletic Bilbao, they are one of the three clubs that have never been relegated from the first division of Spanish football.

 That’s very much to the contrary as for example famous football club Manchester United in England, who were relegated numerous times before their rise to prominence in the 1950s.

 4. They lost the first league season on the last day

 The Spanish Football League, the predecessor of the current competition known as “La Liga,” was formed in the year 1929 and a total of 10 teams participated in the first season.